-Valuation of Spare parts, stand-by equipments and servicing equipments
+Valuation of Spare parts, stand-by equipments and servicing equipments i.
+Recognition and measurement

 Spare parts, stand-by equipment and servicing equipment are recognised as Property, Plant and Equipment if and only if it is probable that future economic benefits associated with them will flow to the Company and their cost can be measured reliably.
 Otherwise such items are classified and recognised as Inventory.